tanberry/samples/terraform-getting-started.md

 * To install Docker, go to [Docker.com](https://www.docker.com/products/docker-desktop) and download and install Docker Desktop.

-## Configure and initialize your environment
+## Create and configure your environment

 After installing Terraform and Docker, the next step is to create your working directory and a configuration file.

-In your console or terminal, create and navigate to a new directory on your local machine.
+In your console or terminal, create and navigate to a new directory.

 ```shell
 $ mkdir terraform-demo